NordicPlayground/nrf8001-ble-uart-spark-io/README.md

 Your Spark Core should start flashing purple for a while, and start breathing cyan.
 This means it's active, and if you've done everything right, it should be on air!

-The example can be used with the "nRF UART 2.0" app for iOS/Android, available in the Apple App Store and Google Play Store.
+The example can be used with the "nRF UART 2.0" app for Android, available in the Google Play Store.
 Note that this app requires a BLE-compliant device.

 ###Using the example with the App